• Skip to main content

 How to Store

-Since homemade sourdough bread doesn't contain preservatives, its shelf life is often shorter than store-bought bread.
-Sourdough bread is at peak freshness and is best enjoyed within the first 24 hours after baking.
+Because homemade sourdough doesn’t contain preservatives, it’s best enjoyed within the first 24-48 hours after baking.

 Two slices of sourdough bread on a wooden bread peel.